Paul Chihara

-Paul Seiko Chihara (born July 9, 1938) is an American composer.
+Paul Seiko Chihara (born July 9, 1938) is an American composer, arranger, and academic.

-Life and career
+He was the first composer-in-residence of the Los Angeles Chamber Orchestra, and the Composer-in-Residence with the San Francisco Ballet for a decade.
+He founded and headed the Visual Media Program at the University of California, Los Angeles, and is an Artist Faculty at New York University.

+Chihara's body of work includes ballets, film and television scores, symphonies, musicals, choral and chamber music.
+He has received two Primetime Emmy Award nominations for his television work.

+Early life and education

 Chihara was born in Seattle, Washington in 1938.
 A Japanese American, he spent three years of his childhood with his family in an internment camp in Minidoka, Idaho due to Executive Order 9066.

 Chihara received a BA and an MA in English literature from the University of Washington and Cornell University, respectively.
-He received a DMA in 1965 from Cornell, studying with Robert Palmer.
+He received a Doctorate in Musical Arts in 1965 from Cornell, studying with Robert Palmer.
 He also studied composition with Nadia Boulanger in Paris, Ernst Pepping in West Berlin, and Gunther Schuller in Tanglewood.

-He was the first composer-in-residence of the Los Angeles Chamber Orchestra, conducted by Neville Marriner, and was most recently part of the music faculty of UCLA, where he was the head of the Visual Media Program.
-As of 2015, Chihara is on the faculty of New York University as an Artist Faculty in Film Music.

-Music
+Career

 Chihara's prize-winning concert works, which include symphonies, concertos, chamber music, choral compositions, and ballets, have been performed to great acclaim both nationally and internationally.
 His works are concerned with the evolution and expression of highly contrasting colors, textures, and emotional levels, which are often dramatically juxtaposed with one another.

-His works have been commissioned by the Guggenheim Foundation, the Roger Wagner Chorale, the Naumberg Foundation, and the National Endowment for the Arts.
-He has also received commissions from the Boston Symphony Orchestra and the London Symphony, as well as the Los Angeles Philharmonic and Cleveland Orchestra.
-He was Composer-in-Residence with the San Francisco Ballet for ten years.
-Tempest and Shinju are among his well-known ballet scores.

 His music reflects interest in a variety of musical styles, and often shows influence from Asian music and culture.
 He sometimes incorporates quotations and stylistic borrowings from jazz standards, folk songs, and the classical repertoire.

-He has composed music in a variety of forms, including ballets, musicals, symphonies, choral and chamber music.
+He was the first composer-in-residence of the Los Angeles Chamber Orchestra, conducted by Neville Marriner, from 1971 to 1974.
+He was also the Composer-in-Residence with the San Francisco Ballet from 1973 to 1986, The Tempest (the first full-length American ballet) and Shinju are among his well-known ballet scores.

+Chihara's works have been commissioned by the Guggenheim Foundation, the Roger Wagner Chorale, the Naumberg Foundation, and the National Endowment for the Arts.
+He has also received commissions from the Boston Symphony Orchestra and the London Symphony, as well as the Los Angeles Philharmonic and Cleveland Orchestra.
+With Toru Takemitsu, he was composer-in-residence of the Marlboro Music Festival in 1971.